 Using Transferable Skills to Move to a New Industry

 Many of you will need to identify transferable skills and then leverage them to move to a new industry.
-COVID-19 has wreaked its havoc on industries differently.
+COVID-19, climate change, and the Russian-Ukrainian war has wreaked havoc on industries differently.
 If you work in one of the industries most affected can you wait until it recovers or do you move to a new industry?

 Changing industries particularly later in your career is very difficult.
 I want you to listen to a couple of podcasts where I interviewed people who made these kinds of transitions: